-Some Theory: We show that if all point coordinates are chosen from the range $[\frac{1}{2},1]$, more generally, differ by a factor of at most two, then the only sign error is rounding to zero.
-According to Sterbenz's theorem [Ste74], floating-point subtraction of two floating-point numbers a and b is exact, if $\frac{1}{2} \le \frac{a}{b} \le 2$ and so there will be no cancellation in the subtraction of point coordinates.
-Cancellation can only occur in the evaluation of the final expression of the form cd - ef.
-If cd = ef then the floating-point sign evaluation will return zero, since the double nearest to cd and ef is the same.
-If $cd \ge ef$, the result of computing ef in floating-point arithmetic is at least as large as the result of computing ef in floating-point arithmetic.
-Thus, the floating-point evaluation of ef results in a non-negative number.
+Next we show that if all point coordinates differ by a factor of at most two, then the only sign error is rounding to zero.
+According to Sterbenz's theorem [Ste74], floating-point subtraction of two floating-point numbers a and b is exact if $\frac{1}{2} \leq \frac{a}{b} \leq 2$ , so there will be no cancellation in the subtraction of point coordinates.
+Cancellation can only occur in the evaluation of the final expression of the form cd-ef.
+If cd=ef then the floating-point sign evaluation will return zero, since the double nearest to cd and ef is the same.
+If $cd \geq ef$ , the result of computing ef in floating-point arithmetic is at least as large as the result of computing ef in floating-point arithmetic.
+Thus, the floating-point evaluation of ef of results in a non-negative number.
 We conclude that the only sign error is rounding to zero.
 Because of this analysis, we choose our point coordinates from a larger range in our examples.

 Choice of a Pivot Point: The orientation predicate is the sign of a three-by-three determinant and this determinant may be evaluated in different ways.
-In $float_orient$ as defined above we use the point p as the pivot, i.e., we subtract the row representing the point p from the other rows and reduce the problem to the evaluation of a two-by-two determinant.
+In float\orient as defined above we use the point p as the pivot, i.e., we subtract the row representing the point p from the other rows and reduce the problem to the evaluation of a two-by-two determinant.
 Similarly, we may choose one of the other points as the pivot.
 Figure 3 displays the effect of the different choices of the pivot point on the example of Figure 2(b).
 The choice of the pivot makes a difference, but nonetheless the geometry remains non-trivial and sign reversals happen for all three choices.